larryaasen/upgrader/README.md

 https://sparkle-project.org/documentation/publishing/.

 An appcast is an RSS feed with one channel that has a collection of items that each describe one app version.
-The appcast will decscribe each app version and will provide the latest app version to `upgrader` that indicates when an upgrade should be recommended.
+The appcast will describe each app version and will provide the latest app version to `upgrader` that indicates when an upgrade should be recommended.

 The appcast must be hosted on a server that can be reached by everyone from the app.
 The appcast